Neymar wants more from perfect PSG

-Neymar was delighted with Paris Saint-Germain's thrashing of Monaco as he urged his team to continue building on their impressive start to the season.

-The Brazilian scored a second-half penalty after Edinson Cavani had struck a hat-trick for PSG, who cruised to a 4-0 win at Stade Louis II on Sunday.
+The Brazilian scored a second-half penalty after Edinson Cavani had struck a hat-trick for PSG, which cruised to a 4-0 win at Stade Louis II.

-PSG have won all 13 of their Ligue 1 matches this season, opening up a 13-point lead atop the table.
+PSG has won all 13 of its Ligue 1 matches this season, opening up a 13-point lead atop the table.

 Neymar, 26, was thrilled with the result and happy for Cavani, who took his tally to eight league goals this season.